 Students taking this practical course have the opportunity to communicate with one another and with members of the deaf community using American Sign Language.
 They gain practical experience discussing world events, politics, health care news, literature and other topics.

 A certificate program in American Sign Language can lead to a career as a translator or interpreter for individuals who can communicate fluently.
 A bachelor's degree is typically required to work as an interpreter or translator, but a language major isn't always necessary; a certificate program can prepare bachelor's degree holders for working specifically with the deaf community.
-According to the U.S. Bureau of Labor Statistics (BLS), the demand for sign language interpreters will grow rapidly between 2012 and 2022, due to a continued shortage of qualified applicants and increasingly popular video relay services (www.bls.gov).
-The median annual salary for interpreters, including those for sign language, in 2014 was $43,590, also per the BLS.
+According to the U.S. Bureau of Labor Statistics (BLS), the demand for all interpreters and translators will grow rapidly between 2014 and 2024, at a rate of 29%, due to a continued shortage of qualified applicants and increasingly popular video relay services (www.bls.gov).
+The median annual salary for interpreters and translators, including those for sign language, in 2015 was $44,190, also per the BLS.

 Upon completion of an online bachelor's degree in ASL-English interpreting, students can pursue careers as translators or interpreters; positions are available at businesses, courts and schools.
-According to the U.S. Bureau of Labor Statistics (BLS), roughly 20% of translators and interpreters are self-employed, potentially working part time and relying on supplementary income sources (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), roughly 20% of translators and interpreters were self-employed in 2014, potentially working part time and relying on supplementary income sources (www.bls.gov).
 The BLS also notes that most employers require applicants to have at least a bachelor's degree for this position.

 A master's degree program in special education with a concentration in sign language helps prepare students for careers as sign language instructors or special education teachers.
-According to the U.S. Bureau of Labor Statistics (BLS), the median annual wages for special education teachers was $54,520 in 2014 (www.bls.gov).
-This field is expected to continue to experience 6% employment growth between 2012 and 2022, also per the BLS.
+According to the U.S. Bureau of Labor Statistics (BLS), the median annual wage for special education teachers was $56,800 in 2015 (www.bls.gov).
+This field is expected to continue to experience 6% employment growth between 2014 and 2024, also per the BLS.
 Special education teachers must be licensed in the U.S., and additional licensing requirements may apply.
 A master's degree is generally not required to work as a sign language interpreter or translator, but it may potentially facilitate job opportunities or advancement.